Tier 2 Visa Employer Sponsor Licence Guide.

 Eligible occupations are listed in Appendix Skilled Occupations of the Immigration Rules.
 You can offer a role that is listed as eligible from either Table 1 or Table 2 of the Appendix, or falls under standard occupation code that best represents the role you plan to offer.

 If the job is not listed as eligible, the applicant will not meet the skill-level needed for the visa.
-In such cases, applying for a Sponsorship licence would not be appropriate.
+In such cases, submitting a licence application would not be appropriate.
 It is also important to choose an appropriate standard occupation code.
 The Home Office will assess whether you have selected the most suitable occupation code and consider factors such as demonstrating a genuine need for the role, ensuring the applicant possesses the necessary skills, qualifications, and experience, and evaluating your compliance history with the immigration system.

 Salary Level Requirement